jarun/nnn/plugins/README.md

 Notes:

 1. A plugin has to explicitly request `nnn` to clear the selection e.g. after operating on the selected files.
-2. Files starting with a dot in the `plugins` directory are internal files and should not be used as plugins.
+2. Files starting with a dot in the `plugins` directory are internal files, listed at the top of the table, and should not be used as plugins directly.

 ### Table of contents